The Blackphone Project. January 27, 2015 By Toby Weir-Jones How often have you given away your private information?

-Internet privacy Internet privacy involves the right or mandate of personal privacy concerning the storing, repurposing, providing to third-parties, and displaying of information pertaining to oneself via the Internet .
+Internet privacy is a subset of computer privacy.
+Privacy concerns have been articulated from the beginnings of large scale computer sharing.
 Privacy can entail either Personally Identifying Information (PII) or non-PII information such as a site visitor's behavior on a website.
 PII refers to any information that can be used to identify an individual.
 For example, age and physical address alone could identify who an individual is without explicitly disclosing their name, as these two factors are unique enough to typically identify a specific person.

 Privacy and the Internet: Traveling in Cyberspace Safely.
 Copyright © 1995 - 2014Privacy Rights Clearinghouse Introduction Introduction As consumers increasingly go online in so many aspects of their daily lives, the challenge is enjoy the conveniences of online activities while limiting the privacy sacrifices.